DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 👋 Hi there!

-In this coding assignment, your task is to build a fullstack app that that integrates and implements the [Account Management API](api-specification.yml) to create and read account transactions.
+In this coding assignment, your task is to build a Fullstack app that integrates and implements the [Account Management API](api-specification.yml) to create and read account transactions.

 See the instructions below to get the idea of how it should work.

 ## Backend
 The backend part should implement the provided [API spec](api-specification.yml).
 There is a suite of automated API tests that can help you validate the expected behavior.
-See the intstructions below on how to run those.
+See the instructions below on how to run them.

 ## Frontend
 Here's a mockup to get the idea of how the Frontend should look.

 ![Mockup](mockup.png)

-Feel free to tweak the UI but please make sure it includes the following:
+Feel free to tweak the UI but please make sure to include the following:

 * There's a form with two input fields (`Account ID` and `Amount`).
 Whenever the form is submitted, a new transaction with the collected data should be created on the server.
 * There's a list of the previously submitted transactions where each transaction should have the following messaging: